-If a dog is fat and lazy, it is almost certainly the fault of the owner and has nothing to do with spaying or neutering.
+If a dog is fat and lazy, it’s almost certainly the fault of the pet parent and has nothing to do with spaying or neutering.

 MYTH: It’s Better For My Dog To Have One Litter Before Spaying

 FACT: Medical evidence has shown that a dog who is spayed before her first heat cycle is typically healthier than dogs spayed after the first heat cycle or after having a litter of puppies.

 You should consult your vet about the appropriate time to spay or neuter your dog.